zorga/vt-check/README.md

 python -m pip install -r requirements.txt
 ```

+## Configuration
-You can add your VirusTotal API key (and Proxy configuration if needed) in the vt-check.py file.
+You need to add your VirusTotal API key (and Proxy configuration if needed) in the 'config.json' file.
+For that, you can just copy the 'config.json.template' to 'config.json' and complete the needed information in the new file.

 ## Usage
 To check all the files in a directory: